theduke/gelf/README.md

     # From your site's docroot.
     drush gelf-download

+3. Install the module via composer, or in your own composer.json:
+    {
+      "require":{
+        "graylog2/gelf-php": "dev-master"
+      }
+    }

 Older versions of the GELF PHP library contained the file 'gelf.php'.
 Newer versions have split that out into GELFMessage.php and GELFMessagePublisher.php.
 If your instance of gelf-php doesn't have